OlivierLD/ROB/README.md

 and consolidate the number of dependencies to external libraries.
 For example, for the Java-to-JSON part, only Jackson is now used.

 The web pages and scripts _**do not rely on any framework**_ (_no_ JQuery, Underscore, etc).
 It's 100% organic.
-It's using ES6 features, like Promises.
+It's using vanilla ES6 features, like Promises.

 ## How the repo is organized
 At the root, we have some generic building blocks, like